Logging into the DCC

 As a shared computing resource, all work done on the DCC must be done by submitting jobs to the scheduler.
 Login nodes must not be used to execute computing tasks.

-Acceptable use of login nodes include:
+Acceptable use of login nodes includes:

-• lightweight file transfers,
+- lightweight file transfers,

-• script and configuration file editing,
+- script and configuration file editing,

-• job submission and monitoring,
+- job submission and monitoring,

-• BaseSpace BaseMount - users can use basemount to mount BaseSpace into their home directories.
+- BaseSpace BaseMount - users can use basemount to mount BaseSpace into their home directories.

-To minimize disruption and ensure a comfortable working environment for users, resource limits are enforced on login nodes, and processes started there will automatically be terminated if their resource usage (including CPU time, memory and run time) exceed those limits.
+To minimize disruption and ensure a comfortable working environment for users, resource limits are enforced on login nodes, and processes started there will automatically be terminated if their resource usage (including CPU time, memory and run time) exceeds those limits.

 Web Access